The Centers for Disease Control and Prevention (CDC) now recommends a COVID-19 vaccine for children ages five and older.

 Free Vaccinations at AltaMed

 We encourage you to follow your child’s immunizations schedule into adolescence, so your children are protected during every stage of their life.
 Here at AltaMed, all the vaccinations the CDC recommends are available free of cost!
-We provide childhood, adolescent, and HPV immunizations for patients 0-17 years of age.
+We provide childhood and adolescent immunizations for patients 0-17 years of age.

-Again, we want to assure you how safe it is to bring your entire family to AltaMed for routine health visits.
 It’s more important than ever to stay safe and healthy.
 Call us at (888) 499-9303 to schedule an appointment with your provider to stay on track of your child’s immunization timeline.
+For information about COVID-19 and RSV, click here.